New Road Blakeney Landslip

 When will work start?

-It is currently very difficult to estimate when we will be able to start work, as it will depend on the outcome of the ground investigation work and the subsequent design options.
-We think that the earliest time will probably be late 2021 but we will keep you updated with any progress on this webpage.
+It is currently difficult to estimate when we will be able to start work, as it will depend on the outcome of the design optioneering and subsequent detailed design.
+We think that the earliest time that construction will commence will be early 2022 but we will keep you updated with any progress on this webpage.

 Frequently Asked Questions (FAQs)

 A significant landslip on the embankment below the carriageway occurred in February 2020 following a period of heavy rain.
 The westbound lane was damaged in the landslip, requiring the closure of the road.

 Geotechnical inspections of the site indicate that movement of the failure is ongoing.

 - Will pedestrian and cycle access be maintained?

 A section of the eastbound carriageway remains open for pedestrian and cycle access.
 If monitoring indicates that ground movements are affecting this section of carriageway it may be necessary to restrict pedestrian and cycle access in the future.